Home » City Guide » , ,

 Clancy’s Pumpkin Patch & Mini Hay Maze

 Clancy’s opened San Francisco’s first Pumpkin Patch in 1979, and now has two pumpkin patches in The City.
 You’ll find a wide variety of pumpkins as well as gourds, corn stalks, and Indian corn.
-During October, come see the ghosts in the trees, the scarecrows in their patch, and crawl through the fort.
+During October, come see the ghosts in the trees, the scarecrows in their patch, live turkeys, and run through fun corn maze.
 You can even take a hayride in the middle of San Francisco.
-In past year’s there’s been a hay maze, but we haven’t been able to confirm if it’s been built for 2023.
-There’s free admission and free parking at both locations. – confirmed 10/2/23
+There’s free admission and free parking at both locations. – Confirmed 9/9/25

 Peninsula